Updated on July, 5th 2022

 Early October can be one of the most delightful times to visit Niagara Falls.
 If you’re lucky, you’ll catch the Fall colours and be able to enjoy most of the area’s attractions before they close up for the season.
 Late October can be equally enjoyable; Niagara Falls is one of Canada’s Halloween hotspots, and there are many events and attractions leading up to October 31.
 Popular experiences like the Niagara Falls boat cruises and Journey Behind the Falls also remain open throughout the month.

 What to wear: October is marked by temperate days and cool nights in Niagara, so bringing a sweater and a fall coat to layer up is a good idea.
-An umbrella or waterproof jacket is also worth packing along, as it does tend to rain a bit more frequently this time of year.
+An umbrella or waterproof jacket is also worth packing, as it tends to rain a bit more frequently this time of year.

 Seasonal favourites and special events in October: